The Pursell Family

 The Pursell family’s roots run deep in Sylacauga, Alabama.
-David’s great grandfather, DeWitt Alexander Parker, was the first general manager of the family company (then known as the Sylacauga Fertilizer Company), which began 102 years ago in 1914.
-Through the leadership of David’s grandfather, Howard A. Parker, and his father, Jimmy Pursell, the company has grown significantly and changed its focus from serving local cotton farmers to providing high-tech fertilizers for a world market, and to creating FarmLinks, the world’s first and only research and demonstration golf course.
+David Pursell’s great-grandfather, DeWitt Alexander Parker, was the first general manager of the family company (then known as the Sylacauga Fertilizer Company), which began in 1914.
+Through the leadership of David’s father, Jimmy Pursell and his grandfather, Howard A. Parker, the company shifted its focus from serving local cotton farmers to providing high-tech fertilizers for a global market to creating FarmLinks, the world’s first and only research and demonstration golf course.

 DeWitt Alexander Parker (1866-1930)

 DeWitt Alexander Parker was born July 5, 1866, in Mocksville, NC.
 Orphaned at a young age, he was adopted into the family of U.S. Congressman Archibald Hunter Arrington Williams.

 DeWitt worked as a telegrapher for the Southern Railway at Tallapoosa, Georgia and Anniston, Alabama before relocating to Sylacauga as the station agent of the Louisville & Nashville Railroad.
 He first met Letitia Maud Oden when she alighted from a train arriving in Sylacauga from Oxford, Alabama, where she was a student at Oxford College.
 They were married on October 27, 1891 at Odena, her parent’s plantation in Sylacauga.